 There is no need to screenshot every corner of a dungeon, but few screenshots are required (above ground part, boss room etc).
 You can upload both directly to the site or to Imgur.

-Dungeons do not use Troxel (Troxel does not support big models consisting of multiple blueprints, thats what we need dropbox upload for), so feel free to skip to Step 8: Uploading your creation.
+Dungeons do not use Troxel (Troxel does not support big models consisting of multiple blueprints), so feel free to skip to Step 8: Uploading your creation.

 Step 7: TroxelTop ^